Axial-SQL/AxialSqlTools/README.md

-# Axial SQL Tools | SQL Server Management Studio 22 Productivity Addin
+# Axial SQL Tools | SQL Server Management Studio 22 Productivity Add-in

-As an engineer with over two decades of experience in SQL Server, I've encountered my fair share of inefficiencies and limitations within SSMS.
-Motivated by these challenges, I started developing the SSMS extension back in 2016.
-This repository represents the fourth iteration of my work, tailored specifically for SSMS 22.
-This project is a personal endeavor to solve the issues I've faced, but I would like to incorporate valuable community feedback and ideas as well.

-While I recognize that this extension may overlap with existing tools, both free and paid, my passion lies in coding and tackling problems in my own unique way.
-The aim isn't to overshadow other solutions but to provide a complementary tool that addresses gaps and simplifies processes for engineers like myself.

-I'm committed to keeping this tool free and openly available to the community.
-While formalized support won't be provided, I welcome feedback and suggestions to continually improve and evolve the tool based on user needs.

-This project depends on community input.
-If you have ideas to improve the extension or queries worth sharing, contribute your suggestions or additions to help make it better for everyone.
+Axial SQL Tools is an open-source productivity extension for SQL Server Management Studio (SSMS) 22.
+The project began in 2016 as a practical response to everyday SQL Server workflow friction and has grown into a community-supported tool maintained by contributors who use SSMS in real production environments.

+The goal is straightforward: make common SSMS tasks faster, clearer, and less repetitive.
+Axial SQL Tools focuses on small, useful improvements such as clearer query status indicators, richer grid export options, query templates, formatting helpers, quick search, schema comparison, and other utilities that help database engineers stay in flow.

+This extension may overlap with other free or commercial tools.
+It is not intended to replace every existing solution; instead, it provides a focused, open, and approachable set of enhancements for teams and individuals who want practical SSMS improvements that can evolve with community feedback.

+Axial SQL Tools is free and openly available under the Apache-2.0 license.
+The maintainers welcome bug reports, ideas, documentation improvements, and code contributions that make the extension more useful for everyone.

-If you find this extension useful and it helps streamline your workflow in SSMS, please consider giving it a :star: star on the repository.
-Your support not only motivates me but also helps others in the community discover this tool.
+If the extension helps streamline your SSMS workflow, please consider giving the repository a :star: star.
+Stars help other SQL Server users discover the project and show support for the contributors who keep it moving forward.

-Check it out and let me know what you think!

 <img width="590" height="464" alt="image" src="https://github.com/user-attachments/assets/cada1f9e-4674-46e6-9fed-ca7a8724424a" />